inbravo/aws-feature-set/README.md

 		- Most common usage : map naked domain name (zone apex) to ELB names
 		- Always use Alias (v/s CNAME) as Alias has no charges
 		- Answering CNAME queries has a cost on Route53
+	- PTR
+		- For reverse DNS (IP to DNS names)
 - Route 53 Routing Policies (DLF GW : DLF Gurgaon)
 	1. Simple (default) : When a single resource performs function for your domain, only one webserver serves content
 	2. Weighted